thementat42/Manganese/docs/02_data_structures.md

 The const keyword can be used in two places in a map declaration:

 - `const map<key type, value type>` means the map variable cannot be reassigned (nor can it have elements added/removed), but its elements can be modified
-- `vec<key type, const value type>` means the vector variable can be reassigned, but the values cannot be modified.
+- `map<key type, const value type>` means the vector variable can be reassigned, but the values cannot be modified.
 Using const in both places results in a map which cannot be reassigned and whose values cannot be modified.

 The keys of a hashmap are always constant, and can never be modified.